CumulusNetworks/docs/content/cumulus-netq-47/Manage-Inventory/Monitor-NIC-Inventory.md

 Use the UI or CLI to view your network interface controller (NIC) inventory.
 For NIC performance information, refer to {{<link title="NICs" text="NIC Monitoring">}}.

 {{<notice note>}}
-You must have the DOCA Telemetry Service (DTS) enabled to display NIC data in NetQ.
+NIC telemetry for ConnectX adapters is supported for on-premises NetQ deployments.
+You must have {{<link title="Install NIC and DPU Agents" text="DOCA Telemetry Service enabled">}} and Prometheus targets configured to display NIC data in NetQ.
 {{</notice>}}